 Tie the bag tight with some twine or you can the plastic in a knot.

-Place the lid and set in the fridge.
+Place the lid on and set it in the fridge.

 To make the best of your bringing efforts brine a turkey for 24 hrs or overnight.
 Once you are ready to prepare the turkey take it out of the fridge and out of the brine and allow it to sit out for at least an hour to get the chill out of the turkey.
 A turkey that warms up to room temperature will cook more evenly.

 Once the turkey is ready, dry it off with a paper towel to remove excess moisture.
-Now your are ready to prep!
+Now you are ready to prep!

-This is my method.
-I use the left over infused olive oil and rub it onto the turkey as you would butter.
+This is my method for this roast turkey recipe.
+I use the leftover infused olive oil and rub it onto the turkey as you would butter.
 Place it under the skin of the breasts as well.
-If you haven’t ever done this before, run your hand under the skin on the breast to loosen the skin.
+If you haven’t ever done this before, run your hand between the turkey and the skin to help loosen it up, you will create space or a pocket for olive oil and seasonings.

 Once you add the oil, add the herbs.
 I always measure out and mix all the seasonings for the turkey and keep it in a small bowl.
 This will prevent contamination of any bacteria while handling the raw turkey.

 Once you have all the seasonings and olive oil on the turkey you can stuff the inside.
-I save some of the seasonings and put some inside the cavity, then add one sliced up lemon.
-Then you an cover with the cheesecloth.
+I don’t stuff the inside with stuffing, only seasonings, lemon, onion, and garlic, to enhance flavor while cooking.
+I make sure to discard any seasonings that were cooked inside the turkey.
+Once seasoned properly cover with the cheesecloth.

 Before I place it in the oven I put seasonings, chicken stock, the neck of the turkey, and extra garlic on the bottom of the pan while the turkey is cooking.
-This way the drippings are being seasoned as they fall into the pan.
-I’ve done this many times and it makes a great gravy.
+Placing the seasonings in the bottom of the pan will make a great gravy.

 This is my go-to recipe for roast turkey.
 If you are still a little intimidated, just remember that there once was someone who cut the legs off a turkey to get it in the oven…. and it still tasted delicious 🙂